SAMtoBAM/PhasedDiploidGenomeAssemblyPipeline/README.md

 The essential pipeline has 10 steps: <br/>
 1. *De-novo* genome assembly using long-reads <br/>
 2. Genome polishing using long (Racon and Medaka) and short (Pilon) reads <br/>
-2.5 RECOMMENDED STEP: Scaffolding and negative-gap closing <br/>
+2.5 RECOMMENDED STEP: Scaffolding, negative-gap closing and extra contig purging <br/>
 3. Alignment of long-reads to assembly to generate bam file <br/>
 4. Variant calling using illumina reads to generate a vcf containing heterozygous variants <br/>
 5. Input of bam and vcf into whatshap to phase variants <br/>